nodura/nodura-main-website/README.md

-# Read the yew and actix docs to properly setup frontend and backend
+# Official Nodura Website

+_This is the official website for Nodura.
+It is a simple website that provides information about Nodura and its team members._